Little Stretton, Shropshire: Brockhurst Castle

 Half a mile to the north are the earthwork remains of the 12th-century Brockhurst Castle.
 It is situated on private land with no public access.

 Notable people

 Novelist and short story writer Beatrice Harraden (1864-1936) spent summer holidays lodging at the Green Dragon, inspiring her short story At the Green Dragon (published 1894).

 Oliver Sandys (1892-1964), widow of Caradoc Evans and a novelist in her own right, lived at the Ancient House, across the road from the church, from the 1950s.
 A later novel, Quaint Place (1952) was set in this area.

+Michael Bourke (born 1941), Church of England clergyman, Bishop of Wolverhampton, has lived at Little Stretton in retirement.

 The poet Peter Reading (1946–2011) lived in the village.

 The horologist Charles Jendon was a well-known figure in the village for many years; his knowledge of long-case clocks was well known to many specialists in the field.

 The music critic Ephriam Monk, who championed the early work of Lionel Crill, who himself was a pioneer in the use of the theremin in classical music, lived in the village between 1952 and 1959.